-A pour stick is a better tool than a pipette for pouring larger amounts of liquids.
+A pour stick is a better for pouring larger amounts of liquids.

 The classic pour stick for a chemist is a smooth glass rod, but most soap makers do not work in a chemistry lab.
 A pour stick for soap or lotion making can be any convenient tool that is more or less straight.